-No Nomination Committee was established at Company level (contrary to Article no. 18 of QFMA Governance Code), as QAMCO Board of Directors, in accordance with the Company's Articles of Association, consists of no less than six (6) Directors, all of whom are appointed by the Special Shareholder (QatarEnergy) for the previously mentioned reasons.
+No Nomination Committee was established at Company level (contrary to Article no. 18 of QFMA Governance Code), as QAMCO Board of Directors, in accordance with the Company's Articles of Association, consists of no less than six (6) Directors, all of whom are appointed by the Special Shareholder (QatarEnergy), given the peculiar nature of the Company's incorporation and activity as noted earlier (item no. 3-1 of this report).